Technical SEO [The Ultimate Guide 2021]

 16. Fix Duplicate Meta Tags

 Google reports that every web page should have a unique meta tag.
-Websites are known for their uniqueness and maintain it is essential.
+Websites are known for their uniqueness and maintain them is essential.

 If there is more than one page with the same title on your website, they are going to compete with each other.
 Hence, making your entire effort zero.